FCMDRIVER Troubleshooting Guide

 Error message in log window "netflc: No such device" and/or "Network is unreachable".

-Can occur when there is no default route.
+This can occur when there is no default network route.

 More information